-- 1. On the Fortify header, click APPLICATIONS. - In the Applications table, select the application version to edit.
+- 1. On the Fortify header, click APPLICATIONS. - 2.
+In the Applications table, select the application version to edit.

-- To the right of the application name on the AUDIT page, click the edit icon .
-The EDIT VERSION: version> wizard opens. - 4.
-Edit values in any of the fields described in "Adding a New Version to an Application" on page 201. - 5.
-After you make your changes, click FINISH.
+- To the right of the application name on the AUDIT page, click the edit icon The EDIT VERSION: <version> window opens. - 4.
+Click a tab to edit values in any of the fields described in "Adding a New Version to an Application" on page 223. - 5.
+After you make your changes, click SAVE.

-"Changing the Template Associated with an Application Version" on page 216
+"Changing the Template Associated with an Application Version" on page 238